So, what size ladder for 3 story house do you need?

 Modified I-beam rails have 3-inch extrusions that provide greater strength and support to the ladder when in use while keeping it light.

-Interlocking rails keep them in position and last years without going loose so that you can keep climbing it without the fear of twisting.
+Interlocking rails keep them in position and last years without going loose so that you can keep climbing them without the fear of twisting.

 Whereas the slip-resistant rails prevent falls and slips.